guildai/guild.ai/pages/docs/tutorials/working-with-virtualenv.md

 There are some downsides to using virtual environments:

+- Each environment requires its own set of installed packages, which may be excessively time consuming for short-lived environments
 - You must remember to activate the environment to use it
-- Using multiple virtual environments may become confusing
+- You may accidentally use the wrong environment

 If you don't need to isolate Guild and its dependencies or to manage different software versions, the added complexity of Virtualenv may be